 Muscle soreness that shows up a day or two after exercising can affect us all, regardless of your fitness level.
 Often, the level of soreness is celebrated – equated to the level of intensity with which the previous day’s workout was performed.

-Sore muscles after physical activity occurs when you begin a new exercise program, change your exercise routine, or increase the duration or intensity of your regular workout.
+Sore muscles after physical activity occur when you begin a new exercise program, change your exercise routine, or increase the duration or intensity of your regular workout.

 When muscles are required to work harder than they’re used to or in a different way, it’s believed to cause microscopic damage to the muscle fibers, resulting in muscle soreness or stiffness.

-The stiff, achy sensation following a grueling workout is normal, and typically goes away within a couple days.
+The stiff, achy sensation following a grueling workout is normal and typically goes away within a couple of days.
 Until now, heat, ice, or a massage were the only relieving factors.

 EMS Improves Muscle Recovery

 Thanks to EMS, there’s a better way to treat your sore muscles.
 The TENS unit, developed by C. Norman Shealy, has been used since the 1970s for pain management therapies.
 But with the advancement of EMS technology, we’re able to use similar technology for new purposes.
 And one of those purposes is muscle recovery.